theobald-software/helpcenter.theobald-software.github.io/projects/xtract-for-alteryx/docs/knowledge-base/xtract-for-alteryx-performance.md

 ### Best Practices to Enhance Performance

-The following best practices enhance the performance of extractions with Xtract for Alteryx:
+The following best practices enhance the performance of extractions with {{ productName }}:
-- Make sure that the Xtract for Alteryx user and the SAP source system are as close as possible in the network to reduce network latency.
+- Make sure that the {{ productName }} user and the SAP source system are as close as possible in the network to reduce network latency.
 For more information, see [Alteryx Community: Alteryx Workflow Performance - The Network Effect](https://community.alteryx.com/t5/Engine-Works/Alteryx-Workflow-Performance-The-Network-Effect/ba-p/1030910).
 - Make sure that the machine that runs the Alteryx workflow has sufficient free hardware capacity (CPU, Memory, etc.).
 - Limit the amount of data that needs to be processed and transferred.
 Example: Use filters and/or WHERE clauses to reduce the number of columns and rows that need to be extracted.
 - ODP and Change Data Capture (CDC) extractions offer the option to only extract the changes made to the data since the last extraction.
 This makes the extraction faster and more efficient, because less data needs to be transferred and processed.
-- Use the latest version of Xtract for Alteryx to take advantage of new features and performance improvements.
+- Use the latest version of {{ productName }} to take advantage of new features and performance improvements.

 !!! tip
     Table and Report extractions offer the option to run as background jobs in the SAP system.